waynodiablo/Oystercard/rails/yelp_v1/6_models.md

 Specifically, we've added 'name' and rating properties for each restaurant.
 Each item gets an ID automatically.

 **Vitally**, in the model 'restaurant' is singular, but the controller refers to 'restaurants'.
-Rails makes lots of assumptions based on how you plurarise things, so be very careful of this!
+Rails makes lots of assumptions based on how you pluralise things, so be very careful of this!

 Unlike in Datamapper where we might add a property :name, String in the model file, in Rails active record the properties are all specified in migrations, so that we have a precise record of the changes that the database goes through as we evolve our models over time, and they can all be stored in our version control system.